 - Mugging the Monster: "It's folks like you that give this neighborhood a bad name!"

-- Pocket Protector: How Dracula survived being staked by the original Van Helsing.
+- Pocket Protector: How Dracula survived getting staked by the original Van Helsing.

 - Running Gag: Rosenberg can never get his vampire lore straight.

-Cindy's Agent: What are ya gonna do, eat your lunch in my office?
+Cindy's Agent: Or what?
+You'll eat your lunch in my office?

 - Multiple Roots references thoroughly date this piece.